20 Different Types of Sofas You Should Know Before You Go Shopping — Our Expert Guide

 “A chaise longue is fit for one person to extend their legs on: the kind of person who enjoys curling up with a blanket and a good book,” says Meghan Kluth.
 “This is one of my favorite pieces to put in a home and its functionality is versatile depending on where you want to put it.”

-The popularity for this type of sofa has grown recently, much in part thanks to the current "bathroom lounge" trend.
+The popularity of this type of sofa has grown recently, much in part thanks to the current "bathroom lounge" trend.
 “A chaise can create a cozy corner, placed near a window with natural light and a view, by a fireplace for warmth, in a primary bedroom corner or between windows for relaxation after a long day, or in a home office for added comfort," adds Meghan.

 A chaise longue can also be an element of a sectional (see above) and, if so, its location within the layout needs attention.
 “If it’s part of a sectional it should be placed on the side where there's less traffic, for example, along a window where there's less chance of bumping into it,” says Meghan.